 In SoFi’s case, it’s all of the above.
 SoFi raised money to develop its platform through several rounds of private investing.

 For the moment, there aren’t many publicly traded stocks in the robo-advisory space, but that shouldn’t stop you from looking at opportunities for growing your wealth through shares of today’s biggest disruptors.
 Examples include Square, Shopify, and PayPal.

-If you would like to invest with financial services companies that offer robo-advisory services, consider Fidelity or TD Bank, parent to TD Ameritrade.
+If you would like to invest with financial services companies that offer robo-advisory services, consider Fidelity.

 When Will SoFi IPO?

 In 2019, SoFi’s former CEO said that while an IPO was part of the company’s long-term strategy, there were no immediate plans to offer shares for public trading.